 In the literature on synthetic differential geometry an algebra of this form is also called a Weil algebra.
 Notice that this is unrelated to the notion of Weil algebra in Lie theory.
 For more on that, see Weil algebra.

-Over more general base fields, this is called an Artin algebra.
+Over more general base fields, this is called a local Artin algebra.

 The smallest nontrivial example is the space dual to the ring of dual numbers.
 This is the point with “minimal infinitesimal thickening”.